7908837174/draft-ietf-rats-corim-kallal/draft-ietf-rats-corim.md

 * `version` (index 0): Typically changes whenever the measured environment is updated.
   Described in {{sec-comid-version}}.

-* `svn` (index 1): The Security Version Number typically changes only when a security relevant change is made to the measured environment.
+* `svn` (index 1): The Security Version Number (SVN) typically changes only when a security relevant change is made to the measured environment.
   Described in {{sec-comid-svn}}.

 * `digests` (index 2): Contains the digest(s) of the measured environment